Lie algebraic invariants in quantum linear optics: Discussion and outlook

 Preparing useful quantum states with linear optics remains a fundamental challenge in quantum information.
 Our work shines a light on the mathematical structure of linear optics, giving a recipe to define invariant quantities that must be conserved by passive linear optical evolution.
 These invariants are especially useful when trying to prepare, exactly or approximately, some state from another one (presumably, easy to generate).
 They give necessary conditions for this preparation to be possible.
 These conditions could be implemented in some of the numerous algorithms for computer-aided state preparation \cite{knott_search_2016, gao_computer-inspired_2020, krenn_automated_2016} to discard impossible preparations.

 Our invariants have the advantage that the quantum state is not restricted to a fixed number of photons (i.e. a finite-dimensional space): we can work with the full Fock space.
 This improves other invariants in the literature that can only be applied to finite-dimensional spaces \cite{somma_quantum_2005, MRO14, PGM23}.
 A second improvement is that they can be used with mixed states, not only pure ones, like the invariant in \cite{MRO14}.
-Another good property of some of our invariants, the ones involving expectation values of the operators $O_i$, is that they can be measured experimentally \cite{campos_quantum-mechanical_1989}.
-In fact, they have been measured in an experimental setup by two independent groups \cite{rodari_observation_2025, yang_experimental_2025}.
-In \cite{yang_experimental_2025}, they relate some invariants to the block-diagonal structure the Hermitian transfer matrix.
-In \cite{rodari_observation_2025}, some of the invariants are seen to arise from conserved quantities of the coherency matrix of first-order correlations.
-Moreover, they propose using the invariants to benchmark boson sampling experiments, an idea that we would like to research in future work.
+Another good property of some of our invariants (the ones involving expectation values of the operators $O_i$) is that they can be measured experimentally \cite{NK06}.
+In fact, they were recently measured in an experimental setup by two independent groups \cite{rodari_observation_2025, yang_experimental_2025}.
+Moreover, in \cite{rodari_observation_2025}, Rodari \textit{et al.} relate the tangent invariant with conserved quantities of the coherency matrix of first-order correlations and, in \cite{yang_experimental_2025}, Yang \textit{et al.} relate it to the block-diagonal structure of the Hermitian transfer matrix.
+In \cite{rodari_observation_2025}, the authors also propose using the invariants to benchmark boson sampling experiments and to certify non-linear optical evolutions, ideas that we would like to look into in future work.
+Lastly, Thomas \textit{et al.} showed recently \cite{thomas_shedding_2025} that the tangent invariants can be efficiently estimated with any desired precision from classical shadows: random measurements on a few copies of the quantum state that can be used to predict properties of that state.

 One could wonder: what about sufficient conditions for state preparation beyond SU(2) evolutions?
 While we have not addressed it in this article, in future works we plan to investigate whether we can provide a sufficient condition by combining several invariants, restricting more and more the allowed linear optical evolutions.